Folio III Field Notes

 loss = self.update_Q_online(td_est, td_tgt) # Learn

-The flow would be something like this: Get Batch β Calculate Guess β Calculate Target β Update Network
+The flow: Get Batch → Calculate Guess → Calculate Target → Update Network.

 Logging

-For tracking and visualising the training process, the MetricLogger class is created.
-It is a comprehensive logging system used to track, and save, and visualise the agent's performance during training.
+For tracking and visualising the training process, the MetricLogger class is a comprehensive logging system used to track, save, and visualise the agent's performance during training.

 In essence, these metrics help understand the agent's learning:

-- Decreasing losses show stable learning, that the agent is learning from its mistakes
+• Decreasing losses show stable learning — the agent is learning from its mistakes.

-- Episode lengths can indicate if Mario is surviving longer or completing levels faster
+• Episode lengths can indicate whether Mario is surviving longer or completing levels faster.

 Evaluation

-I have made a evaluation script in order to watch MarioNet plays.
-Because after all, the goal is to see Mario beat the game by itself, right?
+I made an evaluation script to watch MarioNet play.
+Because, after all, the goal is to see Mario beat the game by himself.

-The script runs in human-visible mode (render_mode="human") and records video, making it easy to analyse the agent's behavior.
+The script runs in human-visible mode (render_mode="human") and records video, making it easy to analyse the agent's behaviour.

-The evaluation process is somewhat similar to the training process.
-The eval script still initiate environment setup and MarioNet, but it will load the checkpoint provided by the training process earlier.
-Then, we implement gameplay loop, run the Mario session played by the model, and record its performance.
-This is where you can see how well Mario is performing and if he's improving over time.
+The evaluation process is similar to training.
+The eval script still initialises the environment and MarioNet, but loads a checkpoint produced by the training script.
+Then it implements the gameplay loop, runs the Mario session played by the model, and records its performance.

-The script will track several metrics to demonstrate its playing styles and identify areas for improvement: Total steps taken, final x-position reached, chosen actions, whether Mario reached the flag, and average speed (pixels/step).
+The script tracks several metrics to demonstrate playing styles and identify areas for improvement: total steps taken, final x-position reached, chosen actions, whether Mario reached the flag, and average speed (pixels/step).

 # First Run (Aggressive)